Hongya Cave's stilted houses lit up at night above the Jialing River, Chongqing

 Jianghu cai(the rivers-and-lakes school)

-Jianghu cai is the 'rivers-and-lakes' cooking of the country towns and dock quarters around Chongqing, bolder and rougher than the refined Chengdu style most foreigners meet first.
+The rivers-and-lakes cooking of the country towns and dock quarters around Chongqing, jianghu cai is bolder and rougher than the refined Chengdu style most foreigners meet first.

-Mao xue wang, duck blood and beef offal in chilli-bean broth, was invented at Ciqikou in the 1940s.
-The Geleshan poultry preparations built their name in the hills: la zi ji and kou shui ji.
-Generous with garlic and Sichuan peppercorn, direct in a way Chengdu cooking is not.
+Mao xue wang, the duck blood and beef offal in chilli-bean broth, was born at Ciqikou in the 1940s, while the Geleshan poultry preparations made their name in the hills.
+Generous with garlic and Sichuan peppercorn, it is direct in a way Chengdu cooking is not.

 We book dinner at a jianghu house off the Nanping food strip on the south bank, with the kitchen briefed to make the mao xue wang the way the Ciqikou butchers cooked it.
 A tea-cleanse course is brought between the spice runs, so the palate resets between dishes.